 Conservatory Insulation is a bad idea – so what is the solution?

-Having read this information, I’m sure you will now have realised that conservatory insulations are a poor and potentially dangerous idea.
+Having read this information, I’m sure you will now realise that conservatory insulations are a poor and potentially dangerous idea.
 If you have an old conservatory that needs updating to make it into a room that is comfortable to enjoy, whatever the weather, there are far better options available than conservatory insulation that are safe, strong, thermally efficient and light.

 The systems do not cladover your old roof as conservatory insulations do – this would be removed and replaced with a new roof to ensure structural integrity.
-This new roof would be calculated for the specific weather requirements of your location, the window and doors frames it will sit on and other factors such as shape, size and whether you wish to include areas of glazing, to ensure you get a replacement conservatory roof that is safe and a far better option than conservatory insulations.
+This new roof would be calculated for the specific weather requirements of your location, the window and doors frames it will sit on and other factors such as shape, size and whether you wish to include areas of glazing to ensure you get a replacement conservatory roof that is safe and a far better option than conservatory insulations.

-Ultraroof and Livinroof are the strongest solid roofs on the market and every one is engineered bespoke to the requirements of your existing conservatory, for your complete peace of mind.
+Ultraroof and Livinroof are the strongest solid roofs on the market, and every one is engineered bespoke to the requirements of your existing conservatory for your complete peace of mind.